 You should also include how recommendations will be managed and note the use of timescales and awareness of the need to include other bodies such as Local Authority or Regulatory involvement where there may be a duty to do so.

 You should add that an investigation outcome that establishes that the whistleblower has made false allegations maliciously or outside of the organisation’s code of conduct/practice may face disciplinary.

 PROTECTION AND SUPPORT FOR WHISTLEBLOWERS

 This section should clearly outline what protection and support are available and have further information on how an individual will not suffer any detrimental treatment as a result of raising a concern.
 This will include:

 unfavourable treatment in their employment (e.g being overseen for promotions)

 You should also outline in this section how a person who feels that they have experienced such treatment following whistleblowing should report this concern (possibly refer to grievance policies or refer to ACAS / PROTECT).

 You should also include a comment on other staff behaviour towards the individual with regards to possible intimidation/retaliation.
 Anyone involved in such conduct will be subject to disciplinary action as per the organisation’s code of conduct/practice.

 WHISTLEBLOWING TO EXTERNAL ORGANISATIONS

 You should have a section related to whistleblowing to Regulatory Bodies and your position on this.
-Most organisations will prefer to manage concerns internally but accept that there are times where this step can be appropriate.
-It would be prudent to direct whistle blowers to organisations such as PROTECT in the first instance.
+Most organisations will prefer to manage concerns internally but accept that there are times when this step can be appropriate.
+It would be prudent to direct whistleblowers to organisations such as PROTECT in the first instance.